CS5010Spring2024Feinberg/milestone-4-rajclifford-s-team/README.md

 Menu 11 : List Inactive Patient for Over an Year
-Menu 12 : List Clinical Staff with Incomplete Visit Mneu 13 : List Patients with Mutiple Visits in Last Year
+Menu 12 : List Clinical Staff with Incomplete Visit Mneu 13 : List Patients with Mutiple Visits in Last Year Menu 14 : Clear the Current Clinic and Load new Clinic File